A-League Women Young Footballer of the Year

 The A-League Women Young Footballer of the Year is an annual association football award presented to a player in the Australian A-League Women.

 The W-League was established in 2008 as the top tier of women's football in Australia.
 The award is given to a top-performing young player over the regular season (not including the finals series).
 The inaugural award was shared by Elise Kellond-Knight of Brisbane Roar and Ellyse Perry of Canberra United.

 Ellie Carpenter has won the award three times.
 Steph Catley won the award twice.
+Pia Vlok is the first non-Australian to win the award.

 Winners

 Ellie Carpenter has won the award three consecutive times.